reduxjs/redux/docs/api/combineReducers.md

 #### Notes

 This function is mildly opinionated and is skewed towards helping beginners avoid common pitfalls.
-This is why it attempts to enforce some rules that you don’t have to follow if you write the root reducer manually.
+This is why it attempts to enforce some rules that you don't have to follow if you write the root reducer manually.

 Any reducer passed to `combineReducers` must satisfy these rules: